momentiris/Memory/README.md

 I just want to thank everyone at stack overflow, whos questions and answers has helped me tremendously over the past few lifetimes of my career.

+## Testing

+Testing done by two of my classmates, Christopher Mattson and Sebastian Palm. xoxo.

 ## License

 MIT License